DHILIP1808/Plant_Disease_Prediction_Model/README.md

 ## 🧠 Model Overview

-We use the **Vision Transformer (ViT)** model from HuggingFace Transformers for fine-tuning on the plant disease dataset.
+We use the **EfficientNetB2** model from HuggingFace Transformers for fine-tuning on the plant disease dataset.

 Key Features:
 - Pretrained ViT model